Jump to main content

 More information about value added tax can be found on the website of the Iceland Revenue and Customs.

 Lögmannavaktin (by the Icelandic Bar Association) is free legal service to the general public.
 The service is offered all Tuesday afternoons from September to June.
 It´s necessary to book an interview before hand by calling 568-5620.
-More information here (only in Icelandic).
+More information can be found here.

 Law Students at the University of Iceland offer free legal counselling for the general public.
 You can call 551-1012 on Thursday evenings between 19:30 and 22:00.
 Check out their Facebook page for more information.